Guidelines For Authors

 Write in an informal, conversational and straightforward tone, and minimize formal or technical language.
 Ideas should be clear, concise and logical.
+Avoid the use of first-person language where possible, rather use third person throughout.
 Give practical examples, and when appropriate, include photos, tables or charts to illustrate your ideas.
 Have a colleague review your article for content and clarity of presentation before you submit it for consideration.
 Abstracts: Authors should include an abstract of 250 words or less.
-References: Check all references; authors are responsible for accuracy.
+References: Check all references;authors are responsible for accuracy.
 Printed references are preferred over web references.
 For reference style, follow the Publication Manual of the American Psychological Association (6th ed.).

 Manuscripts will be reviewed by experts and professionals related to the particular subject.
-Manuscripts undergo a blind review using criteria of accuracy and applicability to the practical concerns of the target audience.
 All accepted articles are subject to editing by the editorial staff.